aneldev/dyna-error/README.md

 From the `IErrorConfig`, only the `message` is required.

 ```
-IErrorConfig {
+export interface IErrorConfig {
   message: string;        // Error message for debugging.
-  userMessage?: string;   // Error message for the end-user (ideally translated and without sensitive info).
+  userMessage?: string;   // Error message for the end user (ideally translated and without sensitive info).
   code?: number;          // Developer error code, any number to identify the point where the error occurred.
-  status?: number;        // Network error status, HTTP code, or any status that other parts of the app can understand.
+  status?: number;        // Network error status, http code or any status that other parts of the app can understand.
   data?: any;             // Error data for debugging.
+  parentError?: any;      // Parent error
+  validationErrors?: any; // Validation errors
   canRetry?: boolean;     // If the action that caused this error can be retried.
 }